Martello Vantage DX Now Available in Microsoft Azure Marketplace

-Microsoft Azure customers worldwide gain access to Vantage DX to take advantage of the scalability, reliability and agility of Azure to drive application development and shape business strategies.

-OTTAWA, ON, Feb.
-1, 2022 /CNW/ - Martello Technologies Group Inc., ("Martello" or the "Company") MTLO, a leading developer of enterprise digital experience monitoring ("DEM") solutions, today announced the availability of Vantage DX in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
+OTTAWA, Ontario, Feb.
+1, 2022 /PRNewswire-PRWeb/ -- Martello Technologies Group Inc., ("Martello" or the "Company") MTLO, a leading developer of enterprise digital experience monitoring ("DEM") solutions, today announced the availability of Vantage DX in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
 Martello customers can now take advantage of the productive and trusted Azure cloud platform, with streamlined deployment and management.

 Vantage DX is a single platform DEM suite designed to optimize the Microsoft 365 and Teams user experience for today's hybrid workplaces.
 It provides industry-leading user experience monitoring and analytics capabilities.
 As a result, IT teams can rapidly prioritize and resolve performance issues such as network bandwidth or ISP limitations that impact the user experience.
 Additionally, IT can proactively optimize future performance for users.
 Whether the user is working from home, the office, or anywhere in between, Vantage DX provides actionable insight into Microsoft Teams and Microsoft 365 performance, reducing IT support tickets and mean time to repair.